felixlu/awesome-stars/README.md

 - [goharbor/harbor](https://github.com/goharbor/harbor) - An open source trusted cloud native registry project that stores, signs, and scans content.
 - [jaegertracing/jaeger](https://github.com/jaegertracing/jaeger) - CNCF Jaeger, a Distributed Tracing Platform
 - [probelabs/goreplay](https://github.com/probelabs/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in
-- [mroth/scmpuff](https://github.com/mroth/scmpuff) - 🔢 Numeric file shortcuts for common git commands
+- [mroth/scmpuff](https://github.com/mroth/scmpuff) - 🔢 Numeric file selection shortcuts for common git commands
 - [alibaba/kt-connect](https://github.com/alibaba/kt-connect) - A toolkit for Integrating with your kubernetes dev environment more efficiently
 - [XiaoMi/soar](https://github.com/XiaoMi/soar) - SQL Optimizer And Rewriter
 - [openfaas/faas](https://github.com/openfaas/faas) - OpenFaaS - Serverless Functions Made Simple